Gamifying Eco-Activism in Kazakhstan

 What Alesya and her team learned was surprising.
 Though Almaty residents expressed a number of concerns familiar to urban living—public safety (16%), transportation (14%), housing and communal services (11%), education (9%), medicine (8%), public services (8%), and infrastructure (7%)—the most common concern, cited by nearly one in three residents, was the environment.

 Data also revealed a poor understanding of how to address these issues.
-For example, what should a person do if he or she witnesses illegal tree trimming, or garbage carelessly strewn about city streets?
-While Almaty does have some reporting mechanisms in place, 37 percent of respondents did not know where to apply for a solution to an urgent urban problem.
-Of the 25 percent of respondents who said they had brought a concern to the attention of state authorities, none felt their issues had been adequately resolved.
+For example, what should a person do if they witness illegal tree trimming, or garbage carelessly strewn about city streets?
+While Almaty does have some reporting mechanisms in place, 37% of respondents did not know where to apply for a solution to an urgent urban problem.
+Of the 25% of respondents who said they had brought a concern to the attention of city authorities, none felt their issues had been adequately resolved.

 While daunting, Alesya knew these shortcomings were not insurmountable.